prisma/prisma1/examples/gateway-custom-schema/README.md

 The service you just deployed provides a CRUD API for the `User` and `Post` model types that are defined in [./service/types.graphql](./service/types.graphql).

-The goal of the proxy server is now to create a _custom_ GraphQL API that only exposes variants of the underlying CRUD API.
+The goal of the gateway server is now to create a _custom_ GraphQL API that only exposes variants of the underlying CRUD API.

 ### 4. Configure and start the API gateway server